gwu-libraries/scholarspace-hyrax/README.md

         % sudo service tomcat7 restart

-* Restore the Fedora Backup (If a previous Fedora repository was running on LevelDB)
+* (Optional - only restore a fedora backup if created one earlier) Restore an existing Fedora backup

         % curl -X POST -u <FedoraUsername>:<FedoraPassword> --data "/opt/fedora_backups" yourserver.com/fcrepo/rest/fcr:restore
 Validate that the repository has been restored